robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge.md

 [View mentor materials](/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-mentor-materials)

-## Week 4: strengthening pupils' subject knowledge
+## Week 4: strengthening pupils’ subject knowledge

 There are no self-study materials this week.
 Instead, your mentor will lead the discussion about this topic in your weekly meeting.